 SIG’s presser informs us that the P229 Legion Series possesses “an enhanced polished action” with a “SRT (Short Reset Trigger)” augmented with a “Grayguns Intermediate Adjustable Trigger” with a “solid steel guide rod to add weight where it matters most.”
 Not to mention the Master Shop Super Match Flat Trigger.
 I can inform you that the result is firearms fingertip fellatio.

-The P229 Legion Series’ 10lbs.
+The P229 Legion Series’ 10 pounds.
 DA trigger pull is as good as anything you’ll find on one of the aforementioned S&W Performance Center models.
 It’s long, of course, but smooth and predictable.
-You can stage the SIG’s trigger like the Metropolitan Opera stages Tannhäuser (i.e. perfectly).
+You can stage the SIG’s trigger like the Metropolitan Opera stages Tannhäuser, i.e. perfectly.
+(Ed.
+Note: Sig also makes a SAO (single-action only) Legion model)

 Just as The Dodge Boys’ over-engined SRT models git ‘er done, SIG’s SRT gives the P229 LS scarcely believable horsepower.
 By that I mean the P229 LS is the fastest shooting semi-automatic handgun I’ve ever fired.

-In SA mode, the SIG’s trigger pull decreases to a scant 4.4 lbs.
+In SA mode, the SIG P229 Legion’s trigger pull decreases to a scant 4.4 pounds.
 At the same time, the rock-solid reset is closerthanthis to the trigger’s breaking point.
-Shooting double taps – or emptying the 15-round mag – is faster than a knife fight in a phone booth.
+Shooting double taps — or emptying the 15-round mag — is faster than a knife fight in a phone booth.
 Better yet, there’s a high likelihood that you’ll place both bullets in more or less the same space and get back on target before the bad guy can say “ouch.”

 The LS’s ergonomic excellence and weight works in its favor.
 I’m not au fait with the P229 in .357 SIG or .40-caliber, but the 9mm version pairs perfectly with some fava beans and a nice Chianti.
 Make that the P229 LS’s magnificent trigger.
 I’d still carry a 1911 for hostage-missing accuracy shots, but the P229 LS is an ideal choice for anyone who wants to send a lot of lead downrange really quickly.
 Maybe that’s why SIG includes three magazines with in the LS’ Thermo-Mold case.
 Speaking of which . . .